timmcginley/41934/README.md

 This requires interoperability and standardisation; therefore this course focuses on Open BIM data and standards.

-Excitingly there is an emerging ecosystem of OpenBIM tools supported by [IfcOpenShell] and others that provide an OpenBIM alternative to contemporary inoperable closed BIM tools and data.
+Excitingly there is an emerging ecosystem of OpenBIM tools supported by [IfcOpenShell] and others that provide an Open BIM alternative to contemporary inoperable closed BIM tools and data.
 We believe that University education has a responsibility to support the transition in the AEC to OpenBIM data and standards.
 To achieve this, the Advanced BIM course at DTU supports five emerging OpenBIM [Roles].

 ## Course Features
 * 5 Emerging [Roles] for you to experience